Presented at the Buddha Center, Second Life, on June 22 and 25, 2013

 That some achieve enlightenment is the universal tradition of humanity.
 In the Buddhist tradition, it refers to the 27 Buddhas.
 These Buddhas preceded the historical Buddha.
 The Buddha lineage begins with a Buddha called Tanhankara.

 These are not the only Buddhas who existed in the past.
 According to the Pali Canon, innumerable Buddhas have flourished in previous kappas, vast cycles or ages of time.
 In the Buddhist tradition, the duration of a kappa ranges from 16 million to 1.28 trillion years.
 In Hinduism, it is 4.32 billion years.
 The Pali Canon also refers to a 29th Buddha, Metteyya.
-Metteyya will be born in millions of years, long after the dhamma of the historical Buddha has been forgotten.
+Metteyya will be born long after the dhamma of the historical Buddha has been forgotten.

 Whether we accept these traditions as literally true is beside the point.
 What is important is the underlying idea.
 Ideas can be expressed in historical, metaphorical, or symbolic terms without affecting the underlying meaning.
 In this way, we can extract meaning from non-historic texts without “confusing the planes.”